Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 ### Conclusions
 Nonetheless, conformal predictions seem to be a promising approach for obtaining predictive uncertainty estimates.
-And this is fine!
+And this is fine; Bayesian machine learning has its unique agenda.
-Bayesian machine learning has its unique agenda.
+So keep drinking the Bayesian Kool-Aid!

 References